 Looking for the best way to cook vegetables?
-Then look no further than this incredibly simple roasted vegetables recipe!
+Look no further than this incredibly simple roasted vegetables recipe!
 The veggies are seasoned perfectly with olive oil and some basic spices that you are sure to already have in your pantry.
 Serve them as a side dish or incorporate them into a meal as a colorful and nutritious way to liven it up!

 Roasting vegetables caramelizes them to bring out their sweetness and flavor in the best way, leaving you with golden brown crispiness on the outside and tenderness on the inside.
 Once you master how to make this colorful roasted vegetable medley you will be able to easily add so much flavor and nutrition to your everyday dishes.